 The best time to visit Dubai

-The best months to visit Dubai and avoid the worst of the heat are from November till early April.
+The best months to visit Dubai and avoid the worst of the heat are from November until early April.
 Dubai experiences a desert climate – hot temperatures and little rain.

 |10 AM – 11:30 AM||Golden Souk, Spice Souq||Free|